tldr-pages/tldr/pages/linux/protontricks.md

 # protontricks

-> A simple wrapper that does Winetricks things for Proton enabled games, requires Winetricks.
+> A simple wrapper that runs Winetricks commands for Proton enabled games.
 > More information: <https://github.com/Matoking/protontricks>.

 - Show the protontricks help message:

-`protontricks`
+`protontricks --help`

 - Run the protontricks GUI: